 The word “blockchain” has become popular in recent years, yet only a few understand its meaning and potential.
 Blockchain is a ledger-like system that contains information about all transactions that have ever been made within it.
 Every new piece of data is put in a block and linked to the previous one, forming a kind of immutable chain.
 Thus, blockchain records all payments between parties.
 And the features that help it stand out are its biggest strengths: safety, speed, and transparency of cross-border payments.

 Today, if one company sends money to the other, there is always at least one extra player between the parties — a bank.
 The sender asks a bank to complete a transaction abroad.
-The bank gets in touch with a bank in the country, where the money should go.
-The contacted bank accepts the payment and provides it to the receiving company.
+The bank gets in touch with a bank in the country where the money should go.
+The contacted bank accepts the payment and sends it to the receiving company.
 Both banks charge fees at every step of the process.
-As a result — too many steps, too many players, too long and too pricey transactions.
+As a result, there are four clear disadvantages to traditional cross-border payment systems:

 Even though blockchain technology seems hard to understand and explain, it has a simple procedure.
 Instead of completing several steps, blockchain provides direct transactions between the sender and the receiver.
 Besides, it stores all the related data in a secure distributed ledger.
 The payment can’t be reversed and is linked to all the previous data in the blockchain network.
 This fosters security.
 You can’t hack a single block of data without hacking all the previous blocks in the chain.